Todd Michael Hall

-Todd Michael Hall (born September 27, 1969, in Saginaw, Michigan) is an American musician best known as the lead singer for New York–based band Riot V.
+Todd Michael Hall (born September 27, 1969, in Saginaw, Michigan) is an American musician best known as the former lead singer for New York–based band Riot V.

-Life
+Personal life

 He has been in the band since 2013 and is their fifth official singer.
-Hall has also sung in many other metal bands including Reverence, Jack Starr's Burning Starr, Entice and Harlet.
+Hall has also sung in many other metal bands including Reverence, Jack Starr's Burning Starr, and Harlet.

 Todd was a contestant on Season 18 of The Voice.

 Todd is married to Lumpeny after a long-distance relationship.
 They have three children together.